syncfusion-content/wpf-docs/wpf/Range-Slider/Thumb-ToolTip.md

 ![Precision](Thumb-ToolTip_images/Thumb-ToolTip_img2.png)

-N> ThumbToolTipPrecision property is only applicable for ToolTipFormat value is N.
+N> ThumbToolTipPrecision property is only applicable, if ToolTipFormat value is N.

-## Thumb ToolTip Format
+## Thumb ToolTipFormat

-The ToolTipFormat property determines the format specifier by which the display ToolTip value has to be formatted.
+The `ToolTipFormat` property specifies the format specifier by which to format the ToolTip display value.

 {% tabs %}